berkeparlat/berkeparlat/README.md

 Project Management: Experience with Tübitak Efficiency Challenge, R&D projects, and maintenance engineering

 🌱 Currently Learning
-As I approach graduation, I’m diving deeper into coding, automation, robotics, and advanced control systems to broaden my expertise and ready myself for upcoming challenges in the engineering world.
+I’m diving deeper into coding, automation, robotics, and advanced control systems to broaden my expertise and ready myself for upcoming challenges in the engineering world.

 Thank you for visiting!
 Let’s connect to discuss ideas, collaborate on projects, or just geek out about engineering!